dbwebb-se/website/content/kurser/vteam-v1/tekniska-rapporter.md

 1. [Submodules vs. monorepo](https://github.com/augustlevinson/report-submodules).
 This report explores two common approaches: gathering all services in a single monorepo vs. using multiple GitHub repositories as submodules in a parent repository, including basic setup instructions.

+1. [Flutter webbapp och val av utvecklingsport](https://discord.com/channels/118332969004957705/1027546182257496066/1309119328783695933).
+Rapporten kommer gå igenom hur man kommer igång med Flutter som webbapplikation och väljer port för utveckling av appen.

+1. [Node.js with Express vs. Flask](https://github.com/PWKarlsson/technical-report-REST-APIs).
+The purpose of this report is to compare two popular framworks for building REST APIs, Node.js with Express (JavaScript-based) and Flask (Python-based).
+It will go through their setup processes, how they are built and some of their pros and cons.

 2023 {#2023}